maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>Activer les contrôles &amp;TBPS</translation>

 ERR
-The initialism "PSBT" stands for "Partially Signed Bitcoin Transaction" and must remain untranslated, as it is a technical term used in Bitcoin.
-In the translation, "TBPS" appears to be a mistaken reordering or an incorrect translation of the acronym.
+The acronym "PSBT" was incorrectly altered to "TBPS".
+It should remain "PSBT".
+The single ampersand for the shortcut is fine.
 Correct translation:
-Activer les contrôles &amp;PSBT
+Activer les contrôles &PSBT
 ```

 <!-- cache_translation_check_fr_ffa3bcece099002a4168e4848493d2dd510d9a10a2ae4323871921a5ae55ac97 -->